Learning to paraglide or paramotor

-Learning to paraglide is an incredible experience and so easy.
+Learning to paraglide or paramotor is an incredible experience and so easy.
 Sometimes people think it’s about throwing yourself off a cliff but nothing could be further from the truth.
+The first stages in both paragliding and paramotoring are almost identical.

 Your first day will start with an introduction to the equipment and learning how to inspect it.
 You’ll find that all of our equipment is current generation and we don’t use anything old or worn out.